Mosaic Manchesters

 Martingale collars are designed with two loops, the larger loop is slipped onto the dog’s neck, and a lead is then clipped to the smaller circle.
 When the dog tries to pull, the tension on the leash pulls the small loop taut, which makes the large loop smaller and tighter on the neck, thus preventing escape.
 Properly fitted, the collar will be comfortably loose whenever the dog is not pulling against the leash.

-They should NEVER be trusted off-lead.
+never be trusted off-lead.

 • Home

-• About
+• Availability

 • Care Guide